jackocnr/intl-tel-input/README.md

 **nationalMode**
 Type: `Boolean` Default: `true`
-Allow users to enter national numbers (and not have to think about international dial codes).
-Formatting, validation and placeholders still work.
-Then you can use `getNumber` to extract a full international number - [see example](https://intl-tel-input.com/examples/national-mode.html).
-This option now defaults to `true`, and it is recommended that you leave it that way as it provides a better experience for the user.
+Format numbers in the national format, rather than the international format.
+This applies to placeholder numbers, and when displaying user's existing numbers.
+Note that it's fine for user's to type their numbers in national format - as long as they have selected the right country, you can use `getNumber` to extract a full international number - [see example](https://intl-tel-input.com/examples/national-mode.html).
+It is recommended to leave this option enabled, to encourage users to enter their numbers in national format as this is usually more familiar to them and so it creates a better user experience.

 **onlyCountries**
 Type: `Array` Default: `undefined`